subrockmann/artsificial/README.md

 python ppn_app.py --model "models\ppn-model-2.xml" --device HETERO:CPU,GPU --fps 15 --seconds 15 --scale 0.2 --pattern_change_speed 0.6 --save_frames
 ```

-## Implementation on Raspberry Pi
+## Implementation on Raspberry Pi + Intel NCS2

-For running the code on Raspberry Pi the following code has to be changed:
+For running the code on Raspberry Pi combined with Intel NCS2 the following line has to be changed:
 ```
 plugin.load_model("models/ppn-model-1.xml", "MYRIAD") #was "CPU"
 ```
 * ```torch.onnx.export()``` does not work on Raspberry Pi.
 * Due to a known error (https://software.intel.com/en-us/node/849460) in version 2020.1 the models must be converted to the previous version of IR format: '--generate_deprecated_IR_V7'.
-* The generated .avi files from notebook "4 - Model 2 - Inference.ipynb" are running on Windows but not on Raspberry Pi.
+* The generated .avi files from notebook [4 - Model 2 - Inference.ipynb](https://github.com/subrockmann/artsificial/blob/master/4%20-%20Model%202%20-%20Inference.ipynb) are running on Windows but not on Raspberry Pi.

 ## Overview